seamapi/react/README.md

 #### Web component attributes and properties

-Each React component is defined as a custom element with a matching name in kebab-case.
+Each React component is defined as a custom element

+- The element name is in in kebab-case, e.g., `<DeviceTable>` becomes `<seam-device-table>`.
-Each element is wrapped in a `SeamProvider`.
+- Each element is wrapped in a `<SeamProvider />`.
-An attribute and custom property is defined for each `SeamProvider` prop and component prop.
+- An attribute and custom property is defined for each `<SeamProvider />` prop and component prop.
-Attributes are in kebab-case and properties are in snakeCase.
+- Attributes are in kebab-case and properties are in snakeCase.

 Attributes map directly to component props.
 All attributes are passed as strings, thus non-string props have some limitations:

 - Number props will be parsed using `parseFloat`.
-- Boolean props should be passed as `disable-css-injection="true"` or `disable-css-injection="false"`.
+- Boolean props should be passed as `true` or `false`, e.g., `disable-css-injection="true"` or `disable-css-injection="false"`.
 - Array props may be passed as JSON, e.g., `device-ids="["foo", "bar"]"`, or CSV, e.g., `device-ids="foo,bar"`.
 - Function and object props should not be passed as attributes.
   Set them as properties instead.

 Use custom properties to work directly with JavaScript objects and primitives.

-This will avoid any issues with string parsing and serialization.
+- This will avoid any issues with string parsing and serialization.
-Set the `onSessionUpdate` prop to maintain a reference to the internal Seam client.
+- Use the `onSessionUpdate` prop to maintain a reference to the internal Seam client.

+For example,

 ```js
 globalThis.customElements.whenDefined('seam-device-table').then(() => {